Return to Campus — IU Employee Well-Being Resources

 Parenting and Caregiving

-- Caught in the Middle: How to Cope as a Sandwich Generation Caregiver (Live Webinar): Tuesday, August 3.
-Are you juggling the care of your parents and kids while trying to focus on your job too?
+- Caught in the Middle: How to Cope as a Sandwich Generation Caregiver (On-Demand Webinar): Are you juggling the care of your parents and kids while trying to focus on your job too?
 Don’t miss this lively and dynamic webinar in which you will learn important caregiving strategies and find ways to take care of yourself too.

 - Body, Mind, Soul: Build a Caregiver Wellness Plan (On-Demand Webinar): Led by corporate gerontologist and caregiving author Sherri Snelling, this webinar provides seven simple, quick ways that caregivers can achieve optimal wellness